-Instructions for plant and vat washing procedures completed and displayed.
-(Example procedure is located in Appendix 3 & 4 at the end of this Manual) Location of instructions: Completed

-- The following instructions MUST be displayed at the dairy: - How to set the dairy up for milking. - \circ $\;$ How to identify cows to be withheld from supply. - How to identify cows treated with veterinary drugs or chemicals with a withhold period. - How to identify freshly calved cows. - How to identify treated dry cows. - \circ $\;$ How to identify mastitis cows to be withheld from supply. - How to clean the dairy plant (including temperatures, Chemical type & Qty) - How to clean the bulk milk vats. - How to operate the effluent system. - How to ensure that the milk refrigeration vats and milk cooling is operating correctly. - Water treatment instructions (if required).

-Instructions for start up and milking operation completed and displayed (Example procedure is located in Appendix 5 at the end of this Manual) Completed and displayed Location of instructions:
+► Instructions for plant and vat washing procedures completed and displayed.
+(Example procedure is located in Appendix 3 & 4 at the end of this Manual) Completed Location of instructions: The following instructions MUST be displayed at the dairy: How to set the dairy up for milking.
+How to identify cows to be withheld from supply.
+How to identify cows treated with veterinary drugs or period.
+How to identify freshly calved cows.
+How to identify treated dry cows.
+How to identify mastitis cows to be withheld from supply the dairy plant (including temperatures, where the dairy plant (including temperatures, where the dairy plant the bulk milk vats.
+How to operate the effluent system.
+How to ensure that the milk refrigeration vats and milk to water treatment instructions (if required). ply.
+Chemical type & Qty) ▶ Instructions for start up and milking operation completed and displayed (Example procedure is located in Appendix 5 at the end of this Manual) Location of instructions: Completed and displayed